 As we continue our fight for marriage equality, we hope our moderate Republican friends remember the philosophy of our greatest Republican President, Abraham Lincoln, who said, "A house divided against itself cannot stand."
 Civil unions, while a tremendous step forward, are separate, unequal and discriminatory.

+9. Local LGBTI organizations in New Jersey.
 Our state is blessed with so many wonderful organizations that serve our community at the county and municipal levels, from the Gay Activist Alliance in Morris County, to Jersey City Lesbian and Gay Outreach, to the Trenton Gay and Lesbian Civic Association, to GABLES of Cape May County, to countless other organizations everywhere.
 These organizations produce social and issue-related programming that enrich your lives and bring the voice of your local community to the statewide level.

 Garden State Equality would like to express its particular gratitude to the NJLGC for being the vital link between these organizations for more than three decades and for its work that has helped to make New Jersey a better place for the LGBTI community -- we appreciate you.
 We look forward to working even morely closely with the NJLGC in the year ahead.